fhendrikx/solo86/README.md

     make

-The final binaries will be in rom/ along with Intel Hex Files in ihf/
+The ROM binaries will be written to the rom/ directory.

+Uploadable Intel Hex Files will be written to the ihf/ directory.
+These can be uploaded directly to a running instance of the monitor using IHF Load command.